 These side effects can be easily treated with at-home remedies or over the counter medication.
 They also subside on their own after a few hours.

 At Progressive Pain and Rehabilitation, our health experts value getting you back to your best, quickly.
-We provide the best, and latest Regenerative Medicine services aimed to ensure you’re the best version of yourself.
+We provide the best, and latest Radiofrequency Ablation services aimed to ensure you’re the best version of yourself.
 Contact us today to schedule your evaluation for any of our quality pain management services.